AndroidiOSNintendo SwitchPCPlayStation 4PlayStation 5Xbox OneXbox Series X

 Here’s a List of Every Anime Skin Crossover in Fortnite

-While Fortnite is a western game, handled by Epic Games, its reach means a number of other series get pulled into it.
-This results in various collaboration items and events tied to famous titles.
-While there still aren’t too many anime series represented in Fortnite yet, Shonen Jump skins already started showing up in the shop.
-To help keep track of all these updates and events when they happen, here’s a full list of every anime series that’s found its way to the game.
+Fortnite is a western game by Epic Games, but its reach means other series get pulled in.
+While there aren’t many anime series represented yet, Shonen Jump skins have started appearing, and all anime skins in Fortnite look great.
+Here’s a full list of every anime series in the game.

 Dragon Ball Super